IOT

 The need for data to transform industrial operations

-How Data Management Helps Optimize Manufacturing Process
+How Data Management Helps in Optimizing the Manufacturing Process

 Introduction